 Employer Liability

 As noted in the Introductory Comment, the Supreme Court has held that an employer is “vicariously liable” when its supervisor’s discriminatory act results in a tangible employment action.
 Burlington Indus., Inc. v.
-Ellerth, 524 U.S. 742, 761, 118 S. Ct.
-2257, 2269 (1998) (“A tangible employment action taken by the supervisor becomes for Title VII purposes the act of the employer.”).
-No affirmative defense is available is such cases.
+Ellerth, 524 U.S. 742, 761 (1998) (“A tangible employment action taken by the supervisor becomes for Title VII purposes the act of the employer.”).
+No affirmative defense is available in such cases.
 Id. at 2270.

 Tangible Employment Action